ohhfishal/resume-wizard/README.md

 - Use `save` to insert it into a db.
 - Optional: `export` to view it as a csv

+## TODO
+- [ ] Have selected tab be stored in local storage to make refresh easier
+- [ ] Allow editing of status via the UI
+- [ ] Start working on metrics/analytics?

 ## High Level Design
 - [ ] Create a CLI proof of concept
     - [X] Parse YAML/JSON into an IR